Connecting Zotero to AI Assistants via MCP

 Zotero, AI, MCP

-Edited on 08.02.2026
+Edited on 07.03.2026

 Why use your own library? #

 There is a risk of chatbots hallucinating when you work in research — and one of the worst kinds is hallucinated bibliography.
 The AI just makes up references that don’t exist.
 The best way to limit this is to not rely on internet sources you can’t verify, but to ground the conversation in your own bibliography instead.
 Especially when you’ve accumulated several thousand papers over your whole research career — sometimes you forget you have something relevant sitting in your library.
 This tutorial is about chatting with your own curated database of publications.
-You still need to be careful and verify what the AI says, but you can really limit the risk of total hallucination by grounding it in your own papers.
+You still need to be careful and verify what the AI says, but you can really limit the risk of total hallucination by grounding it in your own selection of relevant papers.
 It’s useful when the topic you’re working on connects to things you already collected — you ask for context and it pulls from what you know is real.

 Personally, I use Claude — the setup is the easiest.
 But I also wanted to test a European alternative, so I set it up with Mistral Le Chat as well.
 If you’re a student, Mistral has a cheap subscription around €7.
 The quality is a bit below the latest biggest models from Anthropic or OpenAI, but you can still get a lot of value from it.
 The Mistral setup is more convoluted though — I figured it out together with Gemini, so I put more details in that section below.